The Seeds (album)

 The Seeds is the debut album by American garage rock band the Seeds.
 It was released in April 1966 through GNP Crescendo Records and produced by Sky Saxon.
-After the release of two singles in 1965, "Can't Seem to Make You Mine" and "Pushin' Too Hard", the album was released and charted in the United States where it peaked at No. 132 on the Billboard Top LPs & Tapes chart.
+After the release of two singles in 1965, "Can't Seem to Make You Mine" and "Pushin' Too Hard", the album was released and charted in the United States where it peaked at No. 132 on the Billboard Top LPs & Tape chart.
 Modern reception of the album is positive, with Malcolm Russel noting the band's influence on CBGB musicians a decade later.

 Release

 The Seeds released two singles ahead of the album: "Can't Seem to Make You Mine" in June 1965 and "Pushin' Too Hard" in November.
-The Seeds was released in April 1966 and charted in the United States, peaking at No. 132 on the Billboard Top LPs & Tapes chart.
+The Seeds was released in April 1966 and charted in the United States, peaking at No. 132 on the Billboard Top LPs & Tape chart.
 The first single to follow up the album's release was "Try to Understand", which failed to chart in the US.
 "Pushin' Too Hard" was re-issued in October 1966 and peaked at No. 36 in the US in February 1967.

 The Seeds has been re-issued several times in the United Kingdom on vinyl and CD.
 Several re-issues contain bonus tracks while the album itself has also been re-released as a double album on compact disc with the Seeds' second album, A Web of Sound.

 In 2012, Big Beat Records re-released the Seeds' debut album as a deluxe edition, with the album in remastered mono form, plus ten new bonus tracks of previously unreleased material.